nsbgn/handalf/README.md

 unmodified key, you can just tap once and forget about it.
 MUch better!

-### Shift
+### Shift on a standard keyboard

-We need to compromise on the lack of thumb keys on a laptop keyboard, in as unobtrusive a way as possible.
-I have landed on the following:
+You may have noticed that <kbd>Shift</kbd> is on your right-hand thumb, but on a laptop keyboard, that's just <kbd>Space</kbd>!
+The compromise is as unobtrusive as possible:

-<kbd>Shift</kbd> will retain its function on a laptop keyboard, but,
+<kbd>Shift</kbd> will retain its function at the bottom-left of the
-combined with the <kbd>Shift</kbd>- or <kbd>AltGr</kbd> modifier, it becomes a backslash.
-That is, double tapping <kbd>Shift</kbd>, or tapping while holding <kbd>AltGr</kbd>, will get you `\`, and if you keep holding it, the associated <kbd>Shift</kbd> modifier will also stay active.
+keyboard, but, when combined with <kbd>AltGr</kbd> or a preceding tap of

-Because `\` is often for escaping, it will often be followed by a special character.
-Therefore, you would have needed to activate
+<kbd>Shift</kbd>, it becomes a backslash <kbd>\\</kbd>.
+If you keep
-<kbd>AltGr</kbd> or <kbd>Shift</kbd> *anyway*!
-And so, in this way, we
+holding it, the associated <kbd>Shift</kbd> modifier will also stay active.

-retain an easily accessible <kbd>Shift</kbd> on generic keyboards, including oneshot behaviour, without wasting a good spot for a useful symbol key.
+Because the backslash is commonly used for escaping characters, it will often be followed by a special character, meaning that you will usually need to activate the <kbd>AltGr</kbd> or <kbd>Shift</kbd> anyway.
+In this way, we retain an easily accessible <kbd>Shift</kbd> on generic keyboards, without wasting a good spot for a useful symbol key.

 ### Backspace